Norman Cota: Operation Overlord

 This is different from any of the other exercises that you've had so far.
 The little discrepancies that we tried to correct on Slapton Sands are going to be magnified and are going to give way to incidents that you might at first view as chaotic...You're going to find confusion.
 The landing craft aren't going in on schedule and people are going to be landed in the wrong place.
 Some won't be landed at all...We must improvise, carry on, not lose our heads.

-While Cota had a far less optimistic view of the plan than the high command, even he underrated the extent of the near-catastrophe that awaited V Corps (composed of the 29th Infantry Division and the famous "Big Red One" 1st Infantry Division) on Omaha Beach.
+While Cota had a far less optimistic view of the plan than the high command, even he did not completely predict the extent of the near-catastrophe that awaited V Corps (composed of the 29th Infantry Division and the famous "Big Red One" 1st Infantry Division) on Omaha Beach.

 Cota landed with a part of the 116th Infantry Regiment, part of the 29th Division, in the second wave, approximately one hour after H-Hour on the Omaha sector known as Dog White.
 His LCVP landing craft came under heavy machine-gun fire as well as mortar and light artillery fire; three soldiers were killed immediately upon leading the disembarkation.

 Men of the 28th Infantry Division march on the Champs Elysees in Paris.

 Cota was one of the highest-ranking officers on the beach that day.
 After landing on the beach, he personally rallied shell-shocked, pinned-down survivors to open one of the first vehicle exits off the beach.
 Cota and his men advanced to the seawall, where they used Bangalore torpedoes and wire cutters to punch through.
 They then destroyed a machine-gun nest, after which they made a breakthrough from Omaha Beach.
 Two quotes Cota spoke during the initial fighting later became famous: